gregchapman-dev/musicdiff/README.md

     python3 -m musicdiff file1.musicxml file2.krn

+    positional arguments:
+      file1       first music score file to compare (any format music21 can parse) file2       second music score file to compare (any format music21 can parse)

 The source for that command-line tool, which calls musicdiff's high-level diff() API, can be seen [here](musicdiff/__main__.py).
 You can use it as example code for adding musicdiff capabilities to your own code.
 See the documentation [here](https://gregchapman-dev.github.io/musicdiff) to find out how to customize diff()'s behavior beyond what the command line tool does.

 If you are interested in calling the lower-level musicdiff APIs to get the list of diffs, the source for musicdiff's high-level diff() API (found [here](musicdiff/__init__.py)) is good example code to read.